tjbrennan/obsidian-color-cycler/README.md

 Do you prefer the default Obsidian theme but get bored with your accent color quickly?
 Add some spice to your vanilla with Color cycler!
 Use this plugin to dynamically change the accent color via the ribbon menu or command palette.
 Cycle behavior can be configured to increment, random, or preset colors.
+Cycling can also happen automatically at a specified interval.

 Color is defined using [HSL](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/hsl).